andreschprr/E-E-Data-Assignment/README.md

 Comments on code
 -------------------------

 The R file doesn't save any graphs, it just prints them.
-I preferred to do an R RMarkdown because I think it is easier to read and if you want to check at any of the code then you can take a look at either of the code files

-At the beginning of both code files I created a variable with the address so it is easier to just change at the beginning if one wants to read the code "China_data <- "~/Desktop/Data Assignment/Question1.RData""
+The R file has some comments briefly explaining what I did in each question Both R and Rmd files use the inputs I uploaded to GitHub so there should be no need to update them